empowerhack/vocapp/README.md

 ### Project goals

-* Design an extensible backend data structure to support multiple languages
-* Create viable proof of concept to prototype with students for gathering feedback
+* Design, build and deploy a prototype to pilot with students for feedback
-* Iterate on feedback to begin phase 2 of VocApp: production development
-* Continue to develop and implement phased features to support better functionality

 ### Product Owner(s)